MariyaRafalovich/spring_ingestion/README.md

 ### Extra Task

-- Modify this project tget data from files:
+- Modify this project get data from files:

 - Download this dataset (All Tweets in Catalunya on 2014 [6GB])